³ÉÈËVRÊÓÆµ

 Dr Hefin Gwilym

 I am a Lecturer in Social Policy at ³ÉÈËVRÊÓÆµ and a Senior Fellow of the Higher Education Academy.
 Since 2025, I have also contributed teaching for the Criminology programmes.
 I have published extensively on poverty and welfare, including a co-edited book with Charlotte Williams on social policy in Wales - 'Social Policy for Welfare Practice in Wales' (2021), with a foreword by the Rt Hon Mark Drakeford.
 My recent journal articles have focused on universal basic income and welfare reform.
 I completed my doctorate at Keele University and my BA and MA degrees at Swansea University.
 I am a supervisor for several PhD and MA students.
 My undergraduate and postgraduate teaching concentrates on poverty, social security, inequality, and housing.
-I am a regular contributor to BBC Radio Cymru on social policy, particularly the cost-of-living crisis.
+I engage in public scholarship through media commentary, webinars, social media, and outreach activities to make social policy debates accessible outside academia.
+I received the ³ÉÈËVRÊÓÆµ 2026 Student-led Thesis/Dissertation Supervisor of the Year award.

 My contact email is h.gwilym@bangor.ac.uk